Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: From patterns of movement to patterns of the mind: unveiling observer's hidden states

 \section{From patterns of movement to patterns of the mind: unveiling observer's hidden states}

-The last point we are addressing in this Chapter is: can we infer target hidden states of observer's mind by analyzing his eye movement trajectories?
+The last point we are addressing in this Chapter is: can we infer target hidden states of observer's mind by analysing his eye movement trajectories?
 Or, in foraging terms, can we say something on forager's internal state by observing his foraging patterns?

 Generally speaking, the hidden states that we may target could be, for example, the task the observer is accomplishing, his expertise, his emotional state (but, also, a certain pathology affecting a group of patients as opposed to a control group).